What is a vCard? (And Why It's Being Replaced)

 - Sales professionals – Share contact info instantly at meetings and events

-- Real estate agents – Give clients an easy way to save your number
+- Real estate agents – Give clients an easy way to save your number at open houses and showings

 - Freelancers – Look professional without expensive printed materials

-- Small business owners – Save money on printing costs
+- Small business owners – Save money on printing costs and never hand out outdated info

 - Anyone networking – Never run out of business cards again